Special Education MS

 Within the past decade, the number of children diagnosed with Autism Spectrum Disorder (ASD) has increased dramatically.
 Consequently, the need for professionals trained in this specialized area has significantly increased.
 This concentration is designed for those who seek additional expertise in this critical need area.
 It will provide knowledge and skills for working with students with ASD as well as effective teaching methods, interventions, and supports.
 Students who have an active PA Instructional I or Instructional II teaching certificate are eligible to apply for the Autism Spectrum Disorders endorsement offered through the Pennsylvania Department of Education upon completion of EDEX 555 and the concentration courses.

-Collaborative Special Education Law and Process
+Special Education Law and Process

 Meeting the needs of children with disabilities through school-family-community collaboration is an ambitious goal of educational policy in the United States.
 The goal is to develop highly qualified special education teachers and administrators in schools and the community, as well as to offer special education collaborative knowledge and practical skills training to parents and advocates.
-The Collaborative Special Education Law and Process concentration will benefit participants by providing them with the specialized training necessary to be collaborative partners in the complex process of implementing federal and state mandates to appropriately educate students with disabilities.
+The Special Education Law and Process concentration will benefit participants by providing them with the specialized training necessary to be collaborative partners in the complex process of implementing federal and state mandates to appropriately educate students with disabilities.

 Initial Certification